rusefi/rusefi_documentation/Miata-NA-48-pin-board-for-MRE-(version-0.2).md

 If you just get the bare board with all the jumpers installed, there's some things you need to do.

 ## 5.1.
 MAP Sensor
 There are two positions for installing a MAP sensor on the board.
 The sensors used are [MPX4250](https://www.digikey.com/product-detail/en/nxp-usa-inc/MPX4250AP/MPX4250AP-ND/464053).
 They should be secured with two screws each.
-The screws are 4-40 by 0.5" long.
-Socket head cap screws are preferred.
-[4-40 x 0.5 screw](https://www.mcmaster.com/92196A110/) of course, these screws will require some [nuts](https://www.mcmaster.com/91841A005/).
+[4-40 x 0.5 socket head cap screws](https://www.mcmaster.com/92196A110/) are preferred.
+Of course, these screws will require some [nuts](https://www.mcmaster.com/91841A005/).